 Ms. Wilkinson’s tenure with the Federal Trade Commission was marked by numerous awards, including the Paul Rand Dixon Award for developing innovative antitrust theories and arguments; the Outstanding Team Effort Award for her roles as lead attorney in the FTC’s successful challenge of two high-profile acquisitions; and the Distinguished Service Award.

 Ms. Wilkinson is an active member of the American Bar Association, where she was co-chair of the Antitrust Section’s FTC Committee, the District of Columbia Bar, where she was chair of the Antitrust and Consumer Law Section, and the National Bar Association.
 She has taught antitrust law as an adjunct professor at Howard University School of Law.

-- Acquisition of Consolidated Utility Services – Counsel to United States Infrastructure Corporation (USIC) (an OMERS Private Equity portfolio company), a provider of locating and marking services for underground utilities, in its acquisition of sub-surface utility locating services provider Consolidated Utility Services, significantly expanding USIC’s geographic span of operations, from funds affiliated with Tricor Pacific Capital.
+- USIC’s acquisition of Consolidated Utility Services – Counsel to United States Infrastructure Corporation (USIC) (an OMERS Private Equity portfolio company), a provider of locating and marking services for underground utilities, in its acquisition of sub-surface utility locating services provider Consolidated Utility Services, significantly expanding USIC’s geographic span of operations, from funds affiliated with Tricor Pacific Capital.

 - Panasonic's acquisition of Sanyo – Represented Panasonic Corporation, the world’s largest manufacturer of consumer electronics products, in a $9 billion acquisition of Sanyo Electric Co., Ltd. Weil served as lead counsel in the United States and Europe, and coordinated competition clearance processes in certain other jurisdictions.

-- Acquisition by Vulcan Materials Company – Secured antitrust clearance from the DOJ for the $4.2 billion acquisition of Florida Rock Industries, Inc. by Vulcan Materials Company.
+- Florida Rock’s acquisition by Vulcan Materials Company – Secured antitrust clearance from the U.S. Department of Justice for the $4.2 billion acquisition of Florida Rock Industries, Inc. by Vulcan Materials Company.
 Florida Rock, a leading producer of construction aggregates, cement, concrete and concrete products, operated in the Southeast and Mid-Atlantic states.
 Vulcan Materials Co. is the nation’s foremost producer of construction aggregates and a major producer of other construction materials.
-We were able to successfully negotiate a settlement that required divestiture of a limited number of aggregates quarries.
+Successfully negotiated a settlement that required divestiture of a limited number of aggregates quarries.

 - Vivendi Universal's $14 billion joint venture with NBC – Represented Vivendi Universal in its $14 billion joint venture with NBC, a subsidiary of General Electric.
-NBC Universal combines the companies’ industry leading entertainment assets, including Universal’s film and television studios, cable networks and theme parks and NBC’s broadcast and cable networks.
+NBC Universal combines the companies’ industry leading entertainment assets, including Universal’s film and television studios, cable networks and theme parks, and NBC’s broadcast and cable networks.